 When the health care reform bill was still in its infancy, I read with dismay about the so-called death panels.
 I knew that Barack Obama was a vigorous proponent of late-stage abortions, which spoke to his detached view of life.
 Then I discovered that since there really were no “death panels” in the bill, Congress decided to eliminate the confusing language.
 Of course, if these panels were not in the bill in the first place, what was being deleted?

 Therefore, that nagging feeling never quite went away.
-And so now I read Michael D. Tanner’s piece entitled “Death Panels Were an Overblown Claim — Until Now” and my earlier suspicions have been reinvigorated.
-Thus, we learn that Obama’s pick for director of the Center for Medicare and Medicaid Services “is romantic about the [British] National Health Service,” where “every year, 50,000 surgeries are cancelled because patients become too sick on the waiting list to proceed.”
-Thus, rationing and death panels hover at the borders of this health care reform law.
-Just because the term is not used doesn’t mean the intent is not clear to anyone who can connect the dots.13“Death Panels and Mom,” http://www.americanthinker.com/2010/06/death_panels_and_mom.html
+And so now I read Michael D. Tanner’s piece entitled “Death Panels Were an Overblown Claim — Until Now,” and my earlier suspicions have been reinvigorated.
+Thus, we learn that Obama’s pick for director of the Center for Medicare and Medicaid Services “is romantic about the [British] National Health Service,” where “every year, 50,000 surgeries are canceled because patients become too sick on the waiting list to proceed.”
+Thus, rationing and death panels hover at the borders of this healthcare reform law.
+Just because the term is not used doesn’t mean the intent is not clear to anyone who can connect the dots.11Eileen F. Toplansky, “Death Panels and Mom,” American Thinker, June 5, 2010

 If human rights are denied to humans in the womb (geography), why not those in retirement homes later in life?
 If usefulness is a criterion and someone in a nursing home is not deemed useful, can human rights be terminated?
 If not, why not?